openstack/cinder/doc/source/configuration/block-storage/drivers/pure-storage-driver.rst

-In these steps, you will edit the ``cinder.conf`` file to configure the OpenStack Block Storage service to enable multipathing and to use the Pure Storage FlashArray as back-end storage.
+In these steps, you will edit the ``cinder.conf`` file to configure the OpenStack Block Storage service to enable multipathing and to use the Everpure FlashArray as back-end storage.

 #.
-Install Pure Storage PyPI module.
+Install Everpure PyPI module.
-   A requirement for the Pure Storage driver is the installation of the Pure Storage Python SDK version 1.47.0 or later from PyPI.
+   A requirement for the Everpure driver is the installation of the Everpure Python SDK version 1.47.0 or later from PyPI.

    .. code-block:: console